Back

 Preventive Action

-Implementing preventive actions to deal with non-conformance
+Implementing preventive actions to deal with Non-Conformance

 As said earlier, preventive action involves a series of measures that could be employed to deter the occurrence of non-conformance from happening in the organization.
 Below you can find some key steps including the following: